enesselcuk25/LoginProtoDataStoreDemo/README.md

   * [Flow][5] used for kotlin flow on android
   * [StateFlow][18] StateFlow A Flow that represents a read-only state with a single updatable data value that emits updates to the value to it                collectors
   * [ViewModel][6] Easily schedule asynchronous tasks for optimal execution.
+  * [LiveData][20] Build data objects that notify views when the underlying database changes.
   * [Hilt][11] for dependency injection
   * [Coroutines][16] asynchronous programming on Android for is used
   * [DataStore][19] DataStore uses Kotlin coroutines and Flow to store data asynchronously, consistently, and transactionally